Guizhou JL-9

-The Guizhou JL-9, also known as the FTC-2000 Mountain Eagle (山鹰 (Shānyīng)), is a family of two-seat supersonic advanced jet trainer and light combat aircraft developed by the Guizhou Aviation Industry Import/Export Company (GAIEC) for the People's Liberation Army Air Force (PLAAF) and the People's Liberation Army Naval Air Force (PLANAF).
+The Guizhou JL-9, also known as the FTC-2000 Mountain Eagle (山鹰 (Shānyīng)), is a family of two-seat transonic advanced jet trainer and light combat aircraft developed by the Guizhou Aviation Industry Import/Export Company (GAIEC) for the People's Liberation Army Air Force (PLAAF) and the People's Liberation Army Naval Air Force (PLANAF).

 Development

 The FTC-2000 started as a GAIEC private venture to develop an inexpensive trainer for fourth generation aircraft.
 The trainer was revealed at the 2001 China International Aviation & Aerospace Exhibition.
 The aircraft are reported to be produced at a GAIC assembly line in Anshun, Guizhou.

 The FTC-2000, as the JL-9, competed with the Hongdu JL-10 to meet the advanced trainer requirements of the PLAAF and PLANAF.
 The JL-10 is more technologically advanced, but also more expensive, than the JL-9.
 In 2013, both had entered production.

 A carrier-landing trainer variant was revealed by Chinese state media in 2011.
 Designated the JL-9G, it has strengthened undercarriage, enlarged wing and diverterless supersonic inlets, but has proved to be unsuitable for arrested landings and is limited to land-based operations.

 On 5 September 2018, Chinese state-run Xinhua News Agency reported that GAIC had begun mass production of the FTC-2000G variant.
-On 28 September it was reported that the first mass-produced FTC-2000G performed its maiden flight.
+On 28 September, it was reported that the first mass-produced FTC-2000G performed its maiden flight.
 In April 2020, China reported that an unnamed South-East Asian country had placed an order for the FTC-2000G, with deliveries expected between 2021 and 2023.
+Later it was confirmed that Myanmar had ordered those jets.

 Design

-The FTC-2000 is developed from the JJ-7/FT-7, the two seat trainer version of Chengdu J-7; the Chengdu J-7 is a Chinese variant of Mig-21.
+The FTC-2000 is developed from the JJ-7/FT-7, the two seat trainer version of the Chengdu J-7; the Chengdu J-7 is a Chinese variant of the MiG-21.
 The FTC-2000 uses a new wing, a forward fuselage with side air intakes, and a glass cockpit; the engine, empennage, and mechanical controls of the JJ-7/FT-7 are retained.